healthplace/healthplace/playbook/README.md

 Releases to the staging environment are triggered via new commits pushed to the `develop` branch, following a successful pipeline run.

-Releases to the RC environment are triggered via new commits pushed to tabyhe `release/*` branch, following a successful pipeline run.
+Releases to the RC environment are triggered via new commits pushed to a `release/*` branch, following a successful pipeline run.

 Releases to the production environment are triggered via new tags (following the